-\begin{remark} Notice that the key step in the above derivation is the utilization of the integrability condition in Assumption C1 to change the order of the integrals with respective to $\beta\in\Omega$ and $t\in[0,T]$.
-This derivation is still valid under a relatively weaker condition, that is, the immediate reward $r$ is nonnegative for any choice of the control policy following from Tonelli's theorem \citep{Folland13}.
-Technically, in this case, it is allowed that the value of the cost functional may be infinite for some admissible control input, but it is clear that such a control cannot be an optimal policy if the cumulative rewards are not constantly infinite.
-Actually, both nonnegativity of immediate rewards and finiteness of cumulative rewards are usually natural assumptions in RL problems in practice, demonstrating the general applicability of the proposed moment kernelization procedure. \end{remark}
+\begin{remark} The key step in kernelizing the state-value function above is the change of the order of the integrals with respect to $\beta\in\Omega$ and $t\in[0,T]$ using the integrability condition in Assumption C1.
+This derivation remains valid under a relatively weaker condition, that is, the immediate reward function $r$ is nonnegative for any admissible control policy, as a consequence of Tonelli's theorem \citep{Folland13}.
+This nonnegative condition also occurs commonly in practice, e.g., the LQR problem presented in Section \ref{sec:challenges}, demonstrating the general applicability of the proposed moment kernelization approach. \end{remark}